Fargo’s Front Street, 1909

 Moody’s department store would have been just out of frame on the left of the scene below, and there are other interesting landmarks in this postcard, too.
 But I’m getting ahead of myself.
 Let’s start with the postcard.

 I found this card when I was nosing around in a box at an antique store.
-It shows Front Street in Fargo (with Broadway intersecting in the foreground) circa 1909, a street known today as Main Avenue.
+It shows Front Street in Fargo, a street known today as Main Avenue, circa 1909, with Broadway intersecting in the foreground.
 As you can see, the card was in pretty bad shape, so I started by doing a quick restoration.

 That’s not perfect, but a little better.